rundqvist/docker-openvpn/README.md

 ## Setup

-### IPVanish
+### IPVanish/Ivacy
 Just enter mandatory variables and run.
-Container will download configuration files from IPVanish and configure container automatically.
+Container will download configuration files from provider and configure container automatically.

 ### WeVPN
 Login to the WeVPN website and use the _Manual Configuration Generator_ to download config.
 Select Protocol UDP and OpenVPN version v2.4+ when creating configuration.